karlosos/tic-tac-toe-react/README.md

 ### What I've learned

-* How to made application with React
+* How to make applications with React
     * React hooks
     * React testing with jest
       - Code Coverage